Where is St. Mark's located?

 What/where is Baxter House?

-Baxter House, named for our former rector Bill Baxter, was the Victorian-era rowhouse fomerly used to house the Church offices.
-In December 2012 the property was sold to a family, the church offices moved into temporary trailers in the Courtyard on A Street, and renovation of the Parish Hall will begin in the summer of 2013.
+Baxter House, named for our former rector Bill Baxter, is the Victorian-era rowhouse fomerly used to house the Church offices.
+In December 2012 the property was sold to a family, the church offices moved into temporary trailers in the Courtyard garden on A Street, and renovation of the Parish Hall will began in the fall of 2013.
 After construction is completed, clergy and staff offices will be in the renovated Parish Hall building.

 What is the Undercroft?